KeplerGO/pyke/docs/source/tutorials/aperture-photometry-in-k2.rst

 ..

-Performing aperture photometry on a K2 target
+Example 1: Aperture photometry on a K2 target
 =============================================

 Step 1: Define a pixel extraction mask for a K2 target